Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this study, we investigate the problem of open set recognition.
-The controlled experiments demonstrate a positive correlation between OSR performance and the diversity of features encoded in deep representations.
-We further analyze the representation learning properties of supervised contrastive learning from the perspective of temperatures, showing that the temperature parameter influences the model’s attention to different features.
-Motivated by this observation, we propose to aggregate SupCon representations learned with different temperatures for outlier detection.
-Experimental results on standard OSR benchmarks show that our method achieves superior or competitive performance compared to popular baselines.
+In this work, we investigate the problem of open set recognition.
+Through a series of controlled experiments, we demonstrate a positive correlation between OSR performance and the diversity of features encoded in learned representations.
+We further analyze supervised contrastive learning from the perspective of the temperature parameter, showing that different temperatures alter the model's emphasis on positive and negative sample pairs, thereby leading to representations that capture complementary features.
+Motivated by this observation, we propose a simple yet effective approach that aggregates representations learned by supervised contrastive models trained with different temperatures for OSR.
+Extensive experiments on standard OSR benchmarks demonstrate that the proposed method achieves competitive or state-of-the-art performance while requiring only minimal modifications to existing supervised contrastive learning frameworks.

 Despite the promising results, several open questions remain.
 First, our controlled experiments indicate that shape-related features are not entirely suppressed even when they are not strictly required for the classification task.
 This observation suggests that developing methods to encourage the encoding of a broader range of auxiliary features is a worthwhile direction.
 For example, prior work has explored incorporating self-supervised objectives alongside supervised losses for this goal~\cite{lee2025theoretical}.
 Second, studies have reported that representations from earlier or intermediate layers can exhibit richer features~\cite{marczak2024revisiting}, which is consistent with our experimental findings.
 This motivates further investigation into how representations from multiple layers can be leveraged for more effective outlier detection.
 Finally, we observe substantial performance variations across different outlier detection methods, which we believe are strongly influenced by the characteristics of the underlying deep representations.
-This highlights the need for a systematic evaluation of outlier detection techniques across diverse representation learning paradigms.
+This highlights the need for a systematic evaluation of the detection techniques across diverse representation learning paradigms.

-In future work, we would extend our controlled experiments to more complex synthetic settings as well as natural datasets.
-While the aggregation strategy proposed in this paper is simple, we also aim to explore approaches that enable a single model to learn equally diverse or more expressive variant representations, thereby achieving superior performance with reduced computational overhead.